 The FCC’s Open Internet Order requires ISPs in the United States to treat all internet traffic roughly the same way.
 They cannot discriminate by application or service, device, or content.
-ISPs are categorized under the same rules as utilities when it comes to providing service.
+ISPs are categorized under the same rules as utilities when providing service.

 US net neutrality laws are currently under threat, however.
 The FCC, under the Trump administration, aimed to dismantle the Open Internet Order and instead give the FTC regulatory power over these issues.
 Critics argue that the FTC will not be able to adequately protect consumers, however, and say the current law should be kept in place.

-ISPs want to remove net neutrality laws so they can provide faster access to products and services that benefit them, such as affiliated video-on-demand sites while slowing down competing sites.
-Verizon was caught testing this sort of throttling as recently as July 2017.
+ISPs want to remove net neutrality laws to provide faster access to products and services that benefit them, such as affiliated video-on-demand sites, while slowing down competing sites.
+Verizon was caught testing this throttling as recently as July 2017.
 They could also charge other companies for fast-lane access on their networks.

 Related: The best VPNs for the USA to avoid snooping by the NSA

 As part of the EU’s Digital Single Market, ISPs cannot block, throttle, or discriminate against online content, applications, and services.
 Due to Brexit, however, the future of net neutrality in the UK is uncertain.

 Prior to the EU law taking effect in 2015, the UK used a voluntary system to keep net neutrality in place.
 But once the UK leaves the Union, the current law could be scrapped.
 And since the majority party doesn’t have the greatest record of protecting citizens’ digital rights (see: the snooper’s charter), there’s a possibility that bandwidth throttling could be on the UK’s horizon.